Code-Institute-Submissions/GMontaque-hangman-game/README.md

 **Game rules**

-- this is a feature which can be found on the initial loading game, the purpose of this feature is to provide the users with a descrciption of the game and the game rules.
+- This is a feature which can be found on the initial webpage when the site loads, the purpose of this feature is to provide the users with a descrciption of the game and the game rules.
-- As well as the text there is also an image included to give a visual aid as some user find it easier to absorb information when viewed in an image rather than reading it.
+- As well as the text there is also an image included to give a visual aid as some user find it easier to absorb information when viewed in an image rather than reading it, the image is of a hangman.

 ![Game Rules](assets/img/game-rules.PNG)